Professor of History and Theology; Director of the Graduate School of Theology and Ministry; Biblical and Theological Studies Program Coordinator

 Karl specializes in the history of Christianity and in contemporary theology, and is particularly interested in Anabaptist studies, Systematic Theology and topics related to ecumenism.
 He has written and co-edited several books and articles related to Anabaptist studies.

 Karl received his Ph.D from St. Michael's College at the Toronto School of Theology, an M.Div. from Associated Mennonite Biblical Seminaries, a BA from the University of Manitoba, and a BTh from Canadian Mennonite Bible College.
-Before coming to CMU, Karl taught at Associated Mennonite Biblical Seminaries, and was involved with Mennonite Central Committee in Germany for several years.
-He has also worked in pastoral ministry.
+Before coming to CMU, Karl taught at Associated Mennonite Biblical Seminaries for five years.
+Prior to that he was in Germany for four years with Mennonite Central Committee in Germany.
+He also has been involved for three years in pastoral ministry.

 In his spare time Karl is sometimes involved in choral performances.
 He enjoys gardening, mountain climbing, cross-country skiing and cooking.
-He is married to Kathy and together they have four children.
+He is married to Katharina Koop.
 They attend First Mennonite Church in Winnipeg where Kathy is leading minister.

 History of Christianity; Anabaptist Beginnings; Continuity and Change in Anabaptism; Systematic Theology; Church and World; Ecumenical Studies

 Ph.D., University of St. Michael's College, 1999; M.Div., Associated Mennonite Biblical Seminaries, 1990; B.A., University of Manitoba, 1985; BTh., Canadian Mennonite Bible College, 1983